Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/wireframe.rst

 Even Thickness
    Maintain thickness by adjusting for sharp corners.
 Sometimes improves quality but also increases computation time.
 Relative Thickness
-   Determine edge thickness by the length of the edge - longer edges are thicker.
+   Determines the edge thickness by the length of the edge.
+Longer edges will be thicker.
 Boundary
    Creates wireframes on mesh island boundaries.
 Replace Original